 No flame textured marble paving bespoke manufactured in specialist dimensions and laid in a contemporary format… quite the opposite.
-Concrete in various forms, galvanised steel, natural stone and gravel with the most basic of planting schemes – wild flowers.
+Concrete in various forms, galvanised steel, natural stone and gravel with the most basic of planting schemes – wildflowers.

-Even though 60 tonnes plus were shift to other parts of the garden to manage the levels there were in excess of 64 tonnes removed from site.
+Even though 60 tonnes plus were shifted to other parts of the garden to manage the levels there were in excess of 64 tonnes removed from the site.
 Considering this volume with 24 tonnes of new concrete and with all of the other materials gave this project a large number.
 Well over 168 tonnes of materials were moved for this project…

-Designing a concrete gabion driveway Beaconsfield
+Designing a concrete gabion driveway in Beaconsfield

 Alan Sargent said.
 “The effect of grained timbers, preformed to provide temporary shuttering for poured concrete; forever casting their natural grains in the subsequent monolith was the most innovate, brutalist, exciting and clever design effect I have seen for many years.
 Quite brilliant!”

 It’s a sharp geometric design that sings the same tune as the house.
 I think it would be an electronic musical sound like something produced by Tangerine Dream.
-The cantilevered roof overhangs in a massive triangular angle.
+The cantilevered roof overhangs at a massive triangular angle.
 The bricks that match the property are to the extreme walls and the same for the soffit… a clever use of materials.